 - More input from parents and teachers needed: In assessing the child or adolescent athlete with concussion, a clinical evaluation may need to include input both patient and parent input, and possibly input from teachers and school personnel where appropriate;

 - Younger athletes need more cognitive rest: The concept of "cognitive rest" has special importance for younger athletes with concussion, including recommendations for 24 hours of strict cognitive and physical rest after concussion.
+[Note: a 2014 study found that student-athletes who continued to engage in full cognitive activity after concussion took from 2 to 5 times longer to recover than those who limited cognitive activity]

 - Gradual return to learn appropriate.
 The taking off of one or two days from school, returning only with medical approval, and returning to the classroom with appropriate accommodations developed with the aid of a pediatric neuropsychologist, where necessary, are recommended.